Taken from a sermon by George Wright, Senior Pastor, Shades Mountain Baptist Church, Birmingham, AL.

 So, what do we do with such a radical statement?

-But, if our hope is in the One who is eternal, if our hope is in the One who is coming to make all things new, then we can confidently say in any circumstance, “What we suffer now is nothing compared to the glory He will reveal to us later!”
+But, if our hope is in the One who is eternal if our hope is in the One who is coming to make all things new, then we can confidently say in any circumstance, “What we suffer now is nothing compared to the glory He will reveal to us later!”

 Life’s struggles invite us to discover where we place our hope.
 What about you?
 Where is your hope?
-No matter how miserable your present circumstances appear, you really can believe the best is yet to come.
+No matter how miserable your present circumstances appear, you can believe the best is yet to come.

 Jesus Christ offers you this hope.

-You just have to believe it.
+You only have to believe it.